FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/tagging.md

      */
 ```

+### Expressions

 You can also use [expressions](http://symfony.com/doc/current/components/expression_language/index.html)
 in tags.

-**Note:** expressions have a dependency on the Symfony’s ExpressionLanguage
+Expressions have a dependency on the Symfony’s ExpressionLanguage
 component, so make sure to include that in your project:

 ```bash
 $ composer require symfony/expression-language
 ```

-This will set tag `post-123` on the response:
+The annotation below will set tag `post-123` on the response:

 ```php
     /**